MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineUser.md

 - Contains Scenario: Get-CsOnlineUser  -Filter "DisplayName -like '*abc*'"
 - Ends with scenario: Get-CsOnlineUser  -Filter {DisplayName -like '*abc'}

-"-contains" can now be used to filter properties that are an array of strings like FeatureTypes, ProxyAddresses, and ShadowProxyAddresses.
+`-contains` can now be used to filter properties that are an array of strings like FeatureTypes, ProxyAddresses, and ShadowProxyAddresses.
 For example:

 - Get-CsOnlineUser -Filter {FeatureTypes -contains "PhoneSystem"}
 - Get-CsOnlineUser -Filter {ProxyAddresses -contains "SMTP:abc@xyz.com"}